skyvine/personal-code/README.md

 while the one written in GNU Guile uses Guile-specific features, and re-exports everything from the R7RS version of the module.
 The other exception is the `base` project, which contains code that should be installed to the root of the namespace.

+## Branches

+The "trunk" branch is where finalized commits are stored.
+These are all finalized and signed by my PGP key.
+Other branche are for WIP commits.
+These are not signed and are subject to change (amending and force-pushing) at any time.
+Each side branch contains a note at the top of its README explaining its purpose.